 To prevent breakage of the drill bit, avoid bending and excessive axial pressure.
 Particular attention should be taken when the drill bit reaches the far cortex to avoid deflection of the tip.

 Measure the depth of the holes with the Depth Gauge to determine the appropriate screw length.
-Insert and tighten two 4.5 mm lag screws in alternating mode.
+Fix these two screws (4.5 mm) first in alternating mode.
 This will ensure that the metaglene becomes flush on the reamed glenoid.